dapr/php-sdk/docs/actors.md

 The most important bit is the constructor.
 It takes two arguments:

 1. The actor's id.
-2. The actor's state for that id.
+2. The actor's state for that id; if the `ActorState` attribute is defined.

 An actor is instantiated via the constructor on every request.
 You can use it to calculate ephemeral state or handle any kind of request-specific startup you require, such as setting up other clients or connections.

 After the actor is instantiated, the `on_activation()` method may be called.
 This method is called any time the actor " wakes up" or when it is created for the first time.
+It is not called on every request.

 Next, the actor method is called.
 This may be from a timer, reminder, or from a client.
 You may perform any work that needs to be done and/or throw an exception.